Building a Community-Driven Smart Home: Strategies for Success

 Measuring Success in Developer Relations

 Look at churn.
-High contributor churn means friction in the process or poor onboarding.
+High contributor churn usually means friction in the process or poor onboarding.
 Fix the smallest blockers first: documentation gaps, flaky tests or unavailable maintainers.

 Future Trends in Developer Engagement